 Remember you can check your current pixel size and channel spacing with ndftrace (see Section 2.3).

 If you pass raw files covering different regions of the sky to makecube it will automatically mosaic them together.
 This can be heavy work for your processor so you may wish to make individual cubes and combine them during post-processing.
 To co-add multiple reduced maps you should use wcsmosaic.

-Note that this is not the same as abutting the tiles of a reduced cube from a single makecube command.
-Such tiles share common pixel co-ordinates and so can be abutted with paste (Section 6.6.1).
+Note that this is not the same as stitching the tiles of a reduced cube from a single makecube command.
+Such tiles share common pixel co-ordinates and so can be combined with paste (Section 6.6.1).
 Separately created cubes will not have the same pixel co-ordinates, and therefore the world co-ordinates are required to align the tesserae in the mosaic of an extended region.

 By selecting the lower bound (

 ubnd) to be default (!) you are including all of the input

 tiles.
 You can change these if you want to only mosaic a sub-region of the input maps.
 As with makecube there